Color

 Secondary Palette

-Colors in the Brights Palette add variety and vibrancy but should be used sparingly and as accents to complement colors from the primary palette (keep in mind vivid photography can also add to the vibrancy of a piece).
-In most cases, colors from the primary palette should take up a larger percentage of your piece with the Brights taking up 10-15%.
-A good rule of thumb is to use Bluebonnet more prominently than Continental, Peacock and Red Doors.
+Colors in the Brights Palette add variety and vibrancy but should be used sparingly and as accents to complement colors from the Primary Palette (keep in mind vivid photography can also add to the vibrancy of a piece).
+In most cases, colors from the Primary Palette should take up a larger percentage of your piece, with the Brights taking up 10鈥15%.
+Bluebonnet and Red Doors can be used in equal proportion, as long as they are secondary to the Primary Palette.

 Image